deliveroo/deliveroo.engineering/_posts/2018-07-12-building-a-payments-lambda-with-terraform.md

             self.__ssm_store[param['Name']] = param['Value']
 ```

-### Configure Terraform Permissions
 To grant the lambda access to the SSM, we needed to add the `ssm:GetParameters` action in a new `statement` to our access-policy.
 We specify the exact name of our app `sftpsync` in the `resources` to adhere to least privilege.
+We did this in terraform using the code below:

 ```bash
 data "aws_iam_policy_document" "sftpsync-s3-read-write-secrets-access-policy-document" {